Osteopath for Headache And Migraine Relief

 Australia has an estimated 6.4 million migraine sufferers and that number continues to grow every year.
 Migraine cases total $40 billion annually in economic costs for Australia.
 Sadly, conventional medicine is ineffective for the majority of them.

 Thankfully, there are natural methods for easily regaining your health and reducing pain without medication.
 Osteopathy is one of these treatments that has been in existence for nearly a century.
 Osteopaths are considered experts in dealing with these types of ailments.
-If you suffer from chronic headaches or migraines, this holistic approach may give you a new lease on life!
+If you suffer from chronic tension headaches or migraines, this holistic approach may give you a new lease on life!

 Common types of headaches: